Constipation Causing Back Pain - Are You Feeling The Strain?

 And even more so when you are constipated.

-Because being constipated makes your stools hard to pass which forces you to strain with all your might when trying to do a number 2.
+Because being constipated forces you to strain with all your might when trying to do a number 2.

-But this straining is terrible because it adds even more pressure on your already pressurised discs.
+But this straining is terrible for your back as it adds even more pressure on to your already pressurised discs.

-And this can cause the discs to protrude and press onto your nerves.
+And this can cause them to protrude and press onto your nerves.

-Which as anyone who has experienced nerve pain will know is an absolute disaster.
+Which as anyone who has ever experienced nerve pain will know is an absolute disaster.